slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'How you do anything is how you do everything.'*

-> *'Weakness of attitude becomes weakness of character.'*
+> *'Weakness of attitude becomes weakness of character.' -- Albert Einstein*

 Living is choosing.